Prakzter/seedly_demo/README.md

 # seedly_demo

-This repo contains the scripts to run the text classifier demo.
+This repo contains the scripts to run the text classifier demo, hosted on heroku.
 To access the main repo and read more on this project, visit:

 **https://github.com/Prakzter/DS-Projects/tree/master/Seedly_Text_Classification**